Grzes771/hotel-full-app/README.md

 • mongoose.<br/>

-##How to run this app?<br/>
+## How to run this app?<br/>
-1. Clone repository with git clone https://github.com/grzes771/hotel-full-app.git<br/>
+1.Clone repository with git clone https://github.com/grzes771/hotel-full-app.git<br/>
-2. Fetch all dependencies on the server side using npm install and then go to the client - ./client and fetch all dependiences using also npm.<br/>
+2.Fetch all dependencies on the server side using npm install and then go to the client - ./client and fetch all dependiences using also npm.<br/>
-3. Run app using npm run dev or yarn dev.<br/>
+3.Run app using npm run dev or yarn dev.<br/>
-4. Open http://localhost:3000 to view it in the browser.<br/>
+4.Open http://localhost:3000 to view it in the browser.<br/>
-5. Admin login: admin, admin password: adminadmin<br/>
+5.Admin login: admin, admin password: adminadmin<br/>